Olivine-Labs/resty-mongol/Readme.md

 Installation
 ======

-		make install
+		luarocks install resty-mongol --server=http://rocks.moonscript.org

 Usage
 ======

-Add package path into nginx.conf.
+Add package path into nginx.conf. (only if not using luarocks)

         lua_package_path '/usr/local/openresty/lualib/?/init.lua;;';

-or into lua files before requiring.
+or into lua files before requiring. (only if not using luarocks)

         local p = "/usr/local/openresty/lualib/"
         local m_package_path = package.path